So you’ve decided to go for a jog. Congrats! You’ve just taken your first step as a runner.

 A diet that’s high in carbohydrates is key for runners to provide the energy to keep those legs moving, says dietitian Kate Patton, Med, RD, CSSD, LD.
 Carbs fuel your body with glycogen, which is essentially fuel stored in your muscles.

 Patton says runners should look to get between 50% and 70% of their calories from carbs.
-Healthy choices include:
+Healthy carbs include:

 Make sure protein is on the menu, too, to build and maintain muscle strength.
 Proper hydration also is key.
 Learn more about a runner’s diet and recommendations.